 Do the Lifts That Suit You Best

 What we do in our Bony to Beastly Bulking Program is start beginners off with a Phase Zero, where we teach them the ropes.
 This phase is all about mastering push-ups, goblet squats, Romanian deadlifts, and building some basic upper-back and biceps strength to prepare for chin-ups.
-(We also start getting people’s shoulders ready for pressing overhead, broadening their shoulders with lateral raises.)
+This phase isn’t easier.
+You still need to push yourself just as hard.
+You’ll still stimulate just as much muscle growth.
+The exercises are just simpler.

 If someone has more lifting experience, we have them start right into Phase One.
-Here, we begin to get into the bigger bulking lifts, focusing more on progressive overload.
+Here, we get into the bigger bulking lifts, loading them heavier, focusing more on progressive overload.
+When people encounter problems or plateaus, we coach them through it.

 How Quickly Can You Gain Muscle?

-The further you are from your muscular genetic potential, the more quickly you’ll be able to gain muscle.
+The further you are from your muscular genetic potential, the more quickly you can build muscle.
 That means that you may benefit from bulking more aggressively, eating more calories, gaining more weight each week.

 - Beginner bulker: someone who can still take advantage of their newbie gains by eating an aggressive bulking diet.

-- Intermediate bulker: someone who will benefit from a slower and steadier approach to bulking.
+- Intermediate and advanced bulker: someone who will benefit from a slower and steadier approach to bulking.

-However, just because someone is bigger doesn’t necessarily mean that they’ll be stronger at the big compound lifts.
-For example, if someone bulks up their legs with the leg press, they may never develop the back strength that they need for heavy front squatting.
+However, just because someone is bigger doesn’t necessarily mean they’ll be stronger at the big compound lifts.
+For example, if someone bulks up their legs with the leg press, they may never develop the back strength needed for heavy front squatting.
 This adds some distinction between the size and strength sections.

 Beginners Can Gain Scary Amounts of Strength

-If you’re newer to lifting weights, you’ll be improving your coordination, gaining muscle size, and learning how to contract your muscles more forcefully.
-This is going to allow you to gain strength at breakneck speed.
+If you’re newer to lifting weights, you can quickly improve your coordination and rapidly build muscle.
+This allows you to gain strength at breakneck speed.
 During this period, it can help to do each lift multiple times per week, allowing you to add small amounts of weight to the barbell more often.

-However, many beginners can gain strength much faster than that.
+Many beginners can gain strength faster than that.
 A beginner might be able to add five pounds on Monday, another five pounds on Wednesday, and then another five on Friday.
 That allows you to pile fifteen pounds on your squat every week.

 Intermediates Benefit From More Variety

-At an intermediate level, more assistance and accessory lifts are often introduced, and lift frequency drops quite a bit.
-Once your strength starts to plateau with a beginner program, it often makes sense to switch to a plan with more lift variety and lower lift frequency.
-There are a few reasons for this:
+At an intermediate level, smaller compound and isolation lifts are often introduced, and some people find that they aren’t able to train as hard as often.
+Once your strength starts to plateau with a beginner program, it often makes sense to switch to a plan with a greater variety of exercises, but to train those lifts with a slightly lower training frequency: 1–2 times per week instead of 2–3 times per week.

 - Greater exercise variety means that you’ll stimulate a greater variety of muscle fibres, making them bigger and fuller (study).